cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 create a query which will return what is expected?
 For this SPARQL has two methods, the first is the `from` keyword.
 This keyword is followed by the named graph that is of interest.
-What this does is pull the entire Named Graph into the nameless default Named Graph.
+What this does is pull the entire named graph into the nameless default named graph.
 So, if we wanted to pull all triples from LL into the default graph, we would use from like so: